patrickHD/SoundCloudJDApp/README.md

   Seven Lions & Jason Ross feat.
 Paul Meany - Higher Love_500x500_ - Anjunabeats.jpg

-The front cover, album name and artist name are added buy doing some string magic that you can see in MainForm.cs
+The album name and artist name are added buy doing some string magic that you can see in MainForm.cs (Album is the song name and artist is the artist)

+Useage:

+1: Set JD2 to download album art as well as songs

+2: Download the music and art to a folder

+3: Run SCJDApp and set the mode to tag mode

+4: Profit

 Have fun.